Elizabeth Bertrand: Family background

 A Map of Mackinac in 1883, showing the site of the Battle of Mackinac.
 Elizabeth's home was on Market Street in the island's south.

 Elizabeth Bertrand was born sometime after the middle of the 18th century.
 Her mother was an Ojibwe woman and her father was a French fur trader.
 Growing up in the Anishinaabe culture of her mother, it was reported that Elizabeth spoke a mixture of the Ojibwe and Odawa languages.
 In 1776, Elizabeth married the British army surgeon David Mitchell.
 Through their collaboration in the fur trade, the couple soon became one of the wealthiest families on the upper Great Lakes.
 From 1781 until 1811, the Mitchells lived in a grand house on Michilimackinac where they had numerous children.
 Elizabeth Mitchell and her family were described as "prominent, interesting, aristocratic, and wealthy" by the writer Elizabeth Therèse Baird, who was born on Mackainc in 1810.

 War of 1812

-During the War of 1812, Elizabeth played an active role in mobilizing Indigenous warriors to fight against the United States.
+During the War of 1812, Mitchell played an active role in mobilizing Indigenous warriors to fight against the United States.
 Her efforts were especially important in repelling the American attack on Mackinac in 1814.
 It was thanks to the leadership of prominent Anishinaabe individuals such as Elizabeth Mitchell and Jean-Baptiste Assiginack that American forces were consistently defeated in the region of the upper Great Lakes, despite important victories elsewhere.
 In recognition of her influence among the Anishinaabe communities around the Straits of Mackinac, the British government granted her an allowance of 50 pounds per year for a period of two years following the end of the war.